iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___6.0.4/report.md

 > I like the app.
 Feature request: Address book, and option to set default home address.
 Unless I have missed it.<br> :date: __2020-12-17 08:50:28__

-> For buying postage, it's almost perfect.
-I use this to post items that I make for my Etsy page, and it's mostly really good.
-Will be close to a 5* for that as soon as they include international postage.<br> :date: __2020-12-08 02:00:45__

 #### 3-star reviews